 The Checklist Way to List Industrial Property

 When you, as an agent, list industrial property, there are facts to know and things to check.
-The industrial segment of the property sector is normally quite busy.
+The industrial segment of the property sector usually is quite busy.
 In most towns and cities it is the first sector to respond to an economic change in a town or city.

-This says that you can do very well as an agent focusing on leasing and selling industrial property.
-As part of that, focus on the larger warehouses and the precincts in your city that are growing or popular from an industrial occupant or business location perspective.
+This says you can do very well as an agent focusing on leasing and selling industrial property.
+As part of that, focus on the larger warehouses and precincts in your city that are growing or popular from an industrial occupant or business location perspective.

 Where can you start with this?
 There are property and precinct matters to be researched.
 The more that you know about the location and the industrial property types, the easier it is to list, inspect, and negotiate.